-The Board expects that the performance of the Group will be satisfactory for the next financial year ending 31 March 2022, despite facing various challenges of competitive markets and uncertainties due to the global pandemic.
+The Board expects that the performance of the Group will be satisfactory for the next financial year ending 31 March 2023, despite facing various challenges from the competitive markets and uncertain markets.

-Oriental Food Industries Holdings Berhad ("OFIH" or "the Company") is committed to promoting sustainability and recognises the need to adopt a proactive approach and establishing a broader sustainability agenda as a core factor to reduce the environmental impacts of all our activities.
-Given the current COVID-19 pandemic, it is more important than ever to ensure that the community especially the present generation quality of life is protected and enhanced.
-OFIH believes that to sustain economic and social growth, social considerations have to be adhered to while ensuring minimal impact on the environment to achieve the global drive to save the environment.
+Oriental Food Industries Holdings Berhad ("OFIH" or "the Company") is committed to its belief that corporate sustainability goes beyond the buzzwords and is committed to promoting and recognizing the need to adopt a proactive approach and establishing a broader sustainability agenda to lessen the environmental impacts of our business on the planet.

+A lot has happened in two years since the COVID-19 pandemic.
+As we stare down year three of a crisis that has affected so many lives and livelihoods, it is more important than ever to continuously ensure that the quality of life, employment security and well-being of our employees and the community are protected and enhanced.

-The core focus of OFIH's sustainability framework is to evaluate the economic, environmental and social risks and opportunities that co-existent with the Company's corporate governance framework and corporate social responsibilities which are in line with Bursa Malaysia Securities Berhad's Sustainability Reporting Guide.
+The core focus of OFIH's sustainability framework is to evaluate the economic, environmental and social risks and opportunities that are co-existent with the Company's corporate governance framework and corporate social responsibilities which are in line with Bursa Malaysia Securities Berhad's Sustainability Reporting Guide.